tc39/notes/meetings/2017-07/jul-27.md

 MJN: You'd get less accurate in nanoseconds as you get to very old years and years which are very far in the future.
 We wouldn't want "midnight, many years ago" to be represented inaccurately.

-MS: Document the use case for benchmark
+MLS: Document the use case for benchmark

 YK: Benchmark